 Contingencies Associated With Shipping

-In some cases, there is a gray area when it comes to pipeline inventory.
+In some cases, there is a grey area when it comes to pipeline inventory.
 This category of inventory could officially be added to the buyer's balance sheet once it has been paid for.
 Buyers must, however, rely on a third party to resolve shipping issues during transit.

 Having a solid contingency plan allows you to act quickly in the event of slow-moving, lost, or late goods in transit.
 Identify the right time for discounting or liquidating stock.
 It is vital to have a plan in case deliveries are significantly delayed.
 Prepare yourself.